-Classroom Aquaponics Program
+Classroom Aquaponics Program (CAP)

 Farm to School

-We host public and private tours for school groups of all ages and other organizations like 4H and gardening clubs.
-These educational tours are tailored to suit the age and interest of each group to get them excited to go home and explore on their own!
+We host public and private tours for school groups of all ages as well as other organizations like 4-H and gardening clubs.
+These educational tours are tailored to suit the age and interest of each group in hopes to inspire thought and action in being a link for more sustainable food system!
 (If you are a school interested in any of these things this page is for you!)

 Are you part of an organization that might enjoy cooking together?
 Interested in boosting kitchen confidence in school groups?
 Or maybe an after-school club wanting to learn about cooking with seasonal ingredients?
 Well, you’re in luck because we offer privately scheduled cooking classes for a variety of ages and participants!